md-siam/tip_calculator/README.md

 ## Packages Used

 This application is using one third-party package from the open-source community.
-Thanks to the developers of <a href = "https://pub.dev/packages/flutter_svg">flutter_svg: ^1.0.3 </a> for this amazing package.
+Thanks to the developers of <a href = "https://pub.dev/packages/flutter_svg">flutter_svg: ^1.1.0 </a> for this amazing package.
 The purpose of using this package is to enable the support of SVG files in the flutter application.
 It's a Dart-native rendering library.

 ```
-  flutter_svg: ^1.0.3   //For rendering svg images
+  flutter_svg: ^1.1.0   //For rendering svg images
 ```

-## Tip Calculator App Demo
+## App Demo

 <p align="center"><img src="screenshots/gif/demo.gif"></p>